RHIT-southfej/csse290-ai/ClassMaterials/Week2/README.md

 have as much knowledge as you: maybe you wanna explain why a particular item is critical to the character's build, or express how the differences between the science in the book and TV version reflected the differing themes.
-Pick things that are obsure, but have broadly a "right answer" in your view, and that you feel strongly about.
+Pick things that are obscure, but have broadly a "right answer" in your view, and that you feel strongly about.